Input Object Type Definition¶

 use GraphQL\Type\Definition\InputObjectType;

-final class StoryFiltersInput
+final readonly class StoryFiltersInput

 {

-public string $author;
+public string $author,

-public ?bool $popular;
+public ?bool $popular,

-public array $tags;
+public array $tags

 }